The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 When in doubt, talk to a vet

-Many times diarrhea can be treated effectively at home.
+Many times diarrhea and other Yorkie stomach problems can be treated effectively at home.
 However, if you are unsure, symptoms seem to be getting worse, or your dog won’t take fluids, it’s best to talk to a vet and follow their advice.
 They may decide to perform blood work and fecal exams to diagnose the issue.

-If you can’t get in touch with your regular veterinarian, you can chat with one immediately by clicking the chat bubble below.
+If you can’t get in touch with your regular veterinarian, you can chat with one for free through Pawp.

 - Richard Pitcairn, DVM.
 Dr. Pitcairn’s Complete Guide to Natural Health for Dogs & Cats.